 Founded in 1977, RESOLVE, Inc. is a national leader and innovator in building consensus to address public policy disputes.
-Based in Washington, DC with an office in Portland, Oregon, RESOLVE is a non-profit organization with particular expertise in handling cases involving complex scientific and technical information.
-RESOLVE staff manages the National Wind Coordinating Committee.
+Based in Washington DC, RESOLVE is a non-profit organization with particular expertise in handling cases involving complex scientific and technical information.
+RESOLVE staff manages the National Wind Coordinating Collaborative.
 For more information, visit www.resolv.org.